 My curled auburn hair was left unbound to my shoulders.
 I was wearing my best clothes, just as everyone else was.
 My shirt was a thin white top with a wide neck, and it stopped right above my tan skirt.
 The shirt had tan embroidered flowers starting from the bottom and stopping a palm's length from the top.
 My tan skirt was embroidered with white flowers, stopping just above my knees.

 I was thinking about my Angel as I went to stand before the adults.
 Until I had come up, they had been nodding together, like it was rehearsed.
 When I came up, the nods were haphazard and tentative.
-I was about to turn away, when I saw my Angel.
+I was about to turn away when I saw my Angel.

 I stared at him, my blue eyes were wide.
 I could become an Angel?
 I thought… no, I'm some sort of freak.
 I'm so evil that I am not even given a chance to be Forgiven… I'm going to destroy the world or something…

-I didn't notice I was shaking my head until my Angel – Caerwyn – reached out to grab my chin and stop me.
+I didn't notice I was shaking my head in denial until my Angel – Caerwyn – reached out to grab my chin and stop me.
 His green eyes asked a question, and he voiced it, "Why do you refuse?
 What is wrong?"